 2. Plan ahead and learn from last time

 Managing your inventory effectively is fundamental to retail success.
 Are your suppliers reliable and available?
 Meet with them and be honest about what you need.
 Pre-order and check when your orders will arrive.
-Don’t be afraid to order too much if you can sell it after the vacations – it’s better than running out.
+Don’t be afraid to order too much if you can sell it after the holidays – it’s better than running out.
 And have backup suppliers on call for ‘must have’ products or services.

 Have you established if there are bottlenecks in your business causing inefficiencies?
 These could be in areas such as:

 Look closely at these parts of your retail operation.
 If bottlenecks already exist, they may get worse during the holiday season.
 Isolate the problem areas and take steps to improve efficiency.

 So you’ve set your objectives, planned ahead, met your suppliers, and your campaigns are ready to go.
 But you may not have enough staff to keep up with expected demand.
 If this is the case, hire some extra staff or arrange for casual staff to be available if needed.
 You can find staff by:

 - putting up a sign in-store

 - asking friends, family and your employees for recommendations